marilynpesantez/sample_repo/README.md

 * **The company's sales peaked in November 2011 with 2,770 orders totaling $1,503,866.78 in monthly revenue.** This aligns with a universal peak in retail shopping and gift purchases leading up to the end-of-year holidays.

-* **Sales revenue and order volume dipped from December to February following the holiday seasons in both 2010 and 2011.** Revenue declined month-over-month for three consecutive months starting in December 2010, dropping to its lowest point in February 2011 with $522,545.56 in revenue.
+* **Sales revenue and order volume dip in December following holiday seasons booms in both 2010 and 2011.** Revenue declined month-over-month for three consecutive months starting in December 2010, dropping to its lowest point in February 2011 with $522,545.56 in revenue.
 Order volume followed the same trend.

 * **Revenue and order volume recover in March, staggering through the summer months.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.